woocommerce/pinterest-for-woocommerce/README.md

 ## Development

 After cloning the repo.
-Remember to use the appropiate node version
+Remember to use the appropriate node version

 - `nvm use` to autoselect the node version based on `.nvmrc` file.